This entry is divided into the following sections:

 A. General Information

 The main legislative body in Maryland is the Maryland General Assembly, and the main information source for Maryland Legislation is the Maryland Department of Legislative Services (410-946-5400 or 800-492-7122).
 Contact information and Internet links for other Maryland legislative bodies and related offices are posted in the Maryland Manual.
-For information on the Maryland legislative process, see The Legislative Process and/or the "Legislation" chapter of the Maryland Legislator's Handbook (e.g., Chapter 3 of the 2010 edition.
+For information on the Maryland legislative process, see The Legislative Process and/or Chapter 3: "Legislation" of the Maryland Legislator's Handbook.

 For better searching, Maryland bills from the current session are available on Lexis (MD;MDTEXT) and Westlaw (MD-BILLTXT).
 Maryland bills back to the early 1990s are available on Westlaw in the multi-state BILLS-OLD database.